 (at around 52 mins) One of the books Robert Graysmith has in 1969 has a barcode on the back.
 Barcodes did not even exist in any stores until the summer of 1974, and most items did not contain barcodes for several years after that.

-Johns is shown driving down Highway 132 while Lynn Anderson's "Rose Garden" is playing on the radio.
+(at around 55 mins) On the evening of her abduction on March 22nd, 1970, Kathleen Johns is shown driving down Highway 132 while Lynn Anderson's "Rose Garden" is playing on the radio.
 "Rose Garden" wasn't recorded until September 10th, 1970 and wasn't released as a single until October 8th, 1970.

-In the scene where Avery is meeting someone in an abandoned building, and in the following scene where Graysmith and his date race to telephone Avery, a traffic signal in the background shows pedestrian control beacons of the "hand/man" style, rather than the "walk/don't walk" style of that era.
+(at around 1h 9 mins) When Avery is meeting someone in an abandoned building, and in the following scene where Graysmith and his date race to telephone Avery, a traffic signal in the background shows pedestrian control beacons of the "hand/man" style, rather than the "walk/don't walk" style of that era.

 In reference to the Paul Stine murder (October 1969), Graysmith says to Toschi that "Most serial killers are male."
 The English term and concept of "serial killer" is commonly attributed to former FBI Special agent Robert Ressler in the 1970s.